Icinga/icingaweb2-module-director/doc/60-CLI.md

 #### Examples

-To create a new host you can provide all it's properties as command line
+To create a new host you can provide all of its properties as command line
 parameters:

 ```shell